LBJ Express Project Overview

 Isn’t a toll just another tax?

 No, tolls are voluntary user fees.
-Drivers can choose to pay tolls or take alternative routes, whereas taxes are mandatory and charged to everyone.
-Yes, customers of toll facilities also pay taxes, but the taxes are used to fund non-toll roads.
-Since toll roads are primarily self-financed and do not rely on taxes, the customer is not paying twice for the facility.
-In fact, without tolls, taxes would be higher.
+Drivers can choose to pay tolls or take the free general purpose lanes, whereas taxes are mandatory and charged to everyone.
+Yes, customers of toll facilities also pay taxes, but the taxes are used to fund non-toll portions of the road.

 (Source: International Bridge, Tunnel and Turnpike Association)